Refinitiv/refinitiv-ui/documents/src/pages/elements/calendar.md

   const customContent = sourceCalendar.querySelector(`[slot="${cell.value}"]`);

-  // when custom content is empty, restore default text if (!customContent.innerHTML.trim()) {
+  // when custom content is empty, restore default text
+  // useful for i18n as calendar has built-in locale support
+  // for instance, Mai instead of May in German if (!customContent.innerHTML.trim()) {
     customContent.textContent = cell.text;
   }